ShumailaAhmed/AI-Workshop/README.md

 #### Note on activation function for last layer of multiclass ploblem - Softmax Activation
-One key note to mention here ! when dealing with the multiclass data we commonly make use of softmax function in output layer, rather than sigmoid function.
+One keynote to mention here! when dealing with the multiclass data we commonly make use of the softmax function in the output layer, rather than the sigmoid function.

-### Code Implementation Mnist Fully connected network
+### Code Implementation MNIST Fully connected network
 ```
 !pip3 install pillow==4.0.0
 ```
-we will start by importing relevant packages, the torch vision package is a standard package that contains many standard types of data sets. it also provides common image transformations for preprocessing the dataset before feeding into the neural network.
-The others which we are already fimiliar with.
+we will start by importing relevant packages, the torch vision package is a standard package that contains many standard types of data sets. it also provides common image transformations for preprocessing the dataset before feeding it into the neural network.
+The others which we are already familiar with.
 ```
 import torch
 import matplotlib.pyplot as plt